Last Updated on July 15, 2021 by Ellen Christian

 - Toluene – Released by paints or gasoline solvents.
 Indoor levels are associated with attached garages and emissions from idling vehicles.

-- Carbon disulfide – Released by chlorinated tap water for drinking, washing dishes, clothing or showering.
-Use of chlorinated water and bleach containing products also result in increased levels of chloroform.
+- Carbon disulfide – Released by chlorinated tap water for drinking, washing dishes, clothing, or showering.
+The use of chlorinated water and bleach-containing products also result in increased levels of chloroform.

 - Butanal – Released by tobacco smoking and other indoor combustion sources such as cooking stoves, candle burning, and barbecues using charcoal or wood.

 - Xylene – Released by vehicles, either traffic emissions or vehicles idling in an attached garage or nearby.

 How do you remove VOCs from the air?

 The best air purifier for VOCs is one that contains a HEPA filter with activated carbon.
 You can shop air purifiers here to find one for your home.